hyurtseven81/hyurtseven81.github.io/resume.md

 >
 > _Apr.
 2018 - Feb.
 2020_

-> *   Leading managers of managers, senior data science managers and managers
+> *   Leading managers of managers, data science managers and managers
 > *   Leading multiple engineering teams, devops engineers, product owners and test engineers, overseeing their work, and ensuring that they build high quality applications and features (up to 40 people)
 > *   Allocating appropriate resources to ensure predictable delivery of multiple applications and projects
 > *   Collaborating and analyzing project requirements and features with product managers